lindseyburnett/interlocking-crochet-generator/README.md

   - CSS vars are IE-incompatible, so this def won't work there
 - Warning when leaving the page
 - Proper site title and favicon
+- Toolbar tooltips
+- Styling for smaller resolutions (ideally should be at least usable on mobile, even if it's a little shitty)

 ### Nice to have
 - Collapse toggle for sidebar
 - Toolbar hotkeys
+- "About" modal with contact email for bug reports etc.